anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Bad things are not the worst things that can happen to us.
-Nothing is the worst thing that can happen to us!
+Quote: Dreams come true.
+Without that possibility, nature would not incite us to have them.

-By: Richard Bach
+By: John Updike